 My Mother's father worked as a carpenter.
-On this particular day, he was building some crates for the clothes his church was sending to an orphanage in China.
+On a particular day, he was building some crates for the clothes his church was sending to an orphanage in China.
 On his way home, he reached into his shirt pocket to find his glasses, but they were gone.
 When he mentally replayed his earlier actions, he realized what had happened; the glasses had slipped out of his pocket unnoticed and fallen into one of the crates, which he had nailed shut.
 His brand new glasses were heading for China!

 The Great Depression was at it's height and Grandpa had six children.
 He had spent $20 for those glasses that very morning.
 He was upset by the thought of having to buy another pair.
 "It's not fair," he told God as he drove home in frustration.
 "I've been very faithful in giving of my time and money to your work, and now this."